fornacif/summit-emea-tl07/README.md

 :information_source: We can manage this situation by excluding the term *university* for being processed by the stemmer
 3. Add node name `KeywordMarker` of type *nt:unstructured* before the node *PorterStem*
 4. On *KeywordMarker* node add property `protected` of type *String* with value `protectedwords.txt`
+5. Under *KeywordMarker* node, create a file named `protectedwords.txt`
-5. Insert term `university` in *protectedwords.txt*
+6. Insert term `university` in *protectedwords.txt*
 ![](images/analyzers-protectedwords.png)
-6. Save changes and re-index **damAssetLucene**
+7. Save changes and re-index **damAssetLucene**
-7. Verify searching `university` term doesn't return any result anymore
+8. Verify searching `university` term doesn't return any result anymore

 #### :computer: Bonus - Super Fine Tuning